KannonZenetism/zenetism-field-physics/zenetism/MP09_time_death_and_glossary_ch22-24.md

 by motion along the emanative axis.

 Each hypostasis engages time differently,
 according to its structural nature:

-- **L5 – ES / EM** — linear motion, sequential past → present → future.
+- **L1 – ES / EM** — linear motion, sequential past → present → future.
-- **L4 – SS / SM** — episodic motion, re-entering unresolved threads.
+- **L2 – SS / SM** — episodic motion, re-entering unresolved patterns.
 - **L3 – DS / DM** — multiversal simultaneity, timelines accessed by tonal coherence.
-- **L2 – DP / DL** — archetypal structures, outside sequence, encoded in simultude.
+- **L4 – DP / DL** — archetypal structures, outside sequence, encoded in simultude.
-- **L1 – Essence of Being** — eternal present, unmoved motion.
+- **L5 – Essence of Being** — eternal present, unmoved motion.
 - **L0 – Aion / Khaon** — all timelines latent in potential and infinite motion.
 - **Supra-L0 – Zenon** — beyond time, beyond the very idea of time.

 ⚫❂⌬

 ---

-### 22.2 **Death as Transition — Realigning the Soul through Resonant Departure**
+### 22.2 Death as Transition — Realigning the Soul through Resonant Departure

 Death is not termination —
 it is realignment of motion.

 The embodied soul departs corporeal strata,
 entering a new trajectory according to resonance:

 - **Centropic coherence** → motion along the supernal arc.
 - **Partial misalignment** → remains in SS / SM,
   a liminal field awaiting integration.
 - **Great fragmentation** → motion into subversal hypostases.
 - **Extreme entropy** → collapse into VOS.

 In rare centropic universes,
 SS / SM may stabilize permanently —
 and even ES / EM may persist
 as part of an evolved centropic field.

 Death is not judgment.
 **Death is resonance.**

 ⚫🌀↺

 ---

-### 22.3 **Reincarnation and Multiversal Expression — Extensions of Soul Across Divergent Strands**
+### 22.3 Reincarnation and Multiversal Expression — Extensions of Soul Across Divergent Strands

 Reincarnation is affirmed —
 but not as looping lives in a single universe.

 Each embodiment is a **harmonic extension**
 across the multiverse —
 a motion of resonance, not repetition.

 A Deep Soul / Deep Mind